 He was making fun of me…

 Mark, the manager at TribeWanted, hard at work.

 I swear my sister was going to put her in a suitcase and bring her home.

 Last day – we hiked to Black Johnson Beach.

 Besides all the obvious beauty you experience while traveling, nothing compares to the bonding.

-Life changing trip.
+Life changing 2 weeks.
 I see the world with new eyes and am very thankful for the experience.
 Thanks to everyone who shared it with me. 🙂